nodesense/cts-aws-spark-april-2021/assignments/e-commerce.md

 ```

- create a directory called /ecommerce
+ create a directory called /ecommerce  in HDFS

  download the ecommmerce.zip file from https://raw.githubusercontent.com/gopalakrishnan-subramani/data-engineering/main/e-commerce.zip , extract the file in linux home directory (cd ~)
     wget to download the file